ibm-cloud-docs/vmwaresolutions/vmonic/inst_comp_chart.md

 {: class="comparison-table"}
 {: summary="This table has row and column headers.
 The row headers identify different functions.
 The column headers identify the product offerings.
 To check whether a function is supported in a certain offering, navigate to the row, and then find the description in the corresponding offering column."}

-[^automation]: According to a validated design and with verification during deployment.
+[^automation]: According to a validated design and with verification during deployment

 [^servers]: To increase beyond 32 ESXi servers in a vSAN cluster, see [How many ESXi servers can I add to a cluster?](/docs/vmwaresolutions?topic=vmwaresolutions-faq_esxi#faq_esxi-cluster)